Michele Christiansen: Early life and education

-Legal career in private practice and government
+Career

 In October 1995, Forster was admitted to the Utah State Bar.
 After graduating from law school, Judge Forster became the first law clerk for Judge Tena Campbell of the United States District Court for the District of Utah, just appointed to the court earlier that year.

 Following her clerkship, Forster became an associate at the Salt Lake City firm of Parsons, Behle & Latimer.
 She focused on civil litigation, particularly involving natural resources.

-In 1998, Forster became an Assistant United States Attorney in the United States Attorney's Office for the District of Utah.
+In 1998, Forster became an assistant United States attorney in the United States Attorney's Office for the District of Utah.
 She came to that office under a new initiative, Utah Federal Immigration Prosecution Project (FIPP), created to prosecute crimes committed by illegal immigrants.
 She focused on prosecuting illegal aliens who had been convicted of a felony and had been deported, but who had returned to the United States and committed another felony crime.
 Later, Christiansen's focus at the United States Attorney's changed and she began prosecuting child exploitation, child pornography and other violent crime cases.
 She handled several rape cases and other child sexual abuse cases involving Native Americans on reservations.

 Forster left the U.S. Attorney's Office in January 2005 when she was appointed as the executive director of the Utah Commission on Criminal and Juvenile Justice (CCJJ) by Jon Huntsman, Jr., Utah's newly elected governor.
 While serving in the policy advisor position, Forster was appointed chair of the Utah Sexual Violence Council.
 In July 2006, Forster was appointed as general counsel to Governor Huntsman.
 During this time, Christiansen also co-chaired the Utah Methamphetamine Joint Task Force.